 July: B-SAFE: Bishop’s Summer Academic Fun Enrichment Program

 Bishop Shaw started the program about ten years ago to provide a safe summer refuge for inner city children.
 It began with one location at St. Stephens Church in the South End and has continued to expand in both locations and number of people attending ever since.
 The program has thrived because parishes throughout the Diocese have stepped up and become sponsors.
 In 2013 over 440 students participated at six sites.

 About seven years ago, Christ Church made the decision to get involved and we chose to assist at St. Augustine in Roxbury.
-We often partner with All Saints Brookline to provide a full week of lunches and companionship and in 2015 will partner with Church of the Good Shepherd, Waban.
+We have partnered with Church of the Good Shepherd, Waban or All Saints Brookline to provide a full week of lunches and companionship.
 After lunch we spend about 30 minutes reading, sometimes with a small group, sometimes with an individual.

 On Fridays there is always a field trip.
-The group has frequently gone to Houghton’s Pond in Milton.
-In 2013, we went to Walden Pond and in 2014 we went to Lake Cochituate.
+The group has gone to Houghton’s Pond in Milton, Walden Pond, Lake Cochituate and Carson Beach.
 We meet the bus there and spend the day with the kids.
 Usually they spend the day in the water.
 They have a full staff and our only responsibility is to have fun and to provide lunch.

 November: Thanksgiving baskets